nmfs-ost/asar/README.md

 ## Testing

 We encourage users to test `asar` throughout its development.
-Please use the above example to get a basic understanding on how to create a stock assessment template.
-Once the user successfully executes `create_template()`, the template quarto file will open:
+Please use the above example to get a basic understanding on how to create a stock assessment template. **Currently, `asar` is only setup to render to a pdf.** Once the user successfully executes `create_template()`, the template quarto file will open:

 ![alt text](inst/resources/example_pop-up.PNG)